Federal American Eagle Ammo Review: Amazing Target Rounds

 Federal American Eagle is best used for target practice and plinking.
 It’s inexpensive enough to buy in bulk for punching holes in paper instead of your wallet.
 Furthermore, I’ve found that Federal American Eagle shoots a bit cleaner than other bulk brands like Blazer Brass or Wolf.

-The classic full metal jacket bullets are accurate enough for target work but should not be considered match-grade rounds.
+This ammo's classic full metal jackets are accurate enough for target work, but should not be considered match-grade bullets.

-American Eagle ammo is also extremely reliable, in my experience.
-I can’t recall any malfunctions off hand, but this is not to say that it will never happen.
-Regardless, I always have a pleasant experience at the range when I’m shooting these rounds and don’t spend half my time there clearing jams.
+In my experience, American Eagle ammo is extremely reliable.
+I can’t recall any malfunctions offhand, but this is not to say that it will never happen.
+Regardless, I always have a pleasant experience at the range when I’m firing these rounds and don’t spend half my time clearing jams.

 Disadvantages

 Honestly, there are not a lot of bad things to say about this ammo other than there are no jacketed hollow point (JHP) offerings.
-As American Eagle ammo is primarily loaded with full metal jacket (FMJ) lead core bullets, they are not ideal for self-defense.
+As American Eagle ammo is primarily loaded with full metal jacket (FMJ) lead core bullets, it is not ideal for self-defense.

-If you’re looking for self-defense ammo, you would want something along the lines of Federal HST JHP ammo, as these rounds will expand when they encounter soft tissue and limit over-penetration.
-An FMJ round will punch right through an attacker and could potentially hit an innocent bystander or family member.
+If you’re looking for self-defense ammo, you would want something along the lines of Federal HST JHP.
+These rounds will expand when they encounter soft tissue and minimize the risk of over-penetration.
+An FMJ round is more likely to punch right through an attacker and hit a family member or innocent bystander.

-Therefore, I would not recommend using Federal American Eagle ammo in a self-defense situation unless you have no other option.
+I do not recommend using Federal American Eagle ammo in a self-defense situation unless you have no better option.

 Pros and Cons